Food Safety Inspections: How to Completely Automate Inspections and Reduce Labour

 - Cleaning and sanitising the food premises and equipment properly

-- This includes cleaning and sanitising under, behind and inside equipment and appliances, as well as cleaning grease traps, floors and storage areas
+- This includes cleaning and sanitising under, behind and inside equipment and appliances, and cleaning grease traps, floors and storage areas

 - Ensuring that adequate hand-washing facilities are available and well-stocked at all times

-- Controlling pest issues such as insects and mice, as well as implementing measures to ensure that infestations cannot take place on the premises
+- Controlling pest issues such as insects and mice, and implementing measures to ensure that infestations cannot take place on the premises

 - Having a food temperature measuring device to keep high-risk food at the correct temperatures during both display and storage